specdb/specdb/docs/ssa.rst

-For the following, we have referred to the Simple Spectral Access Protocal, Version 1.1 document and the IVOA working draft 20110319 of Version 1.2 of the Spectral Data Model.
+For the following, we have referred to the Simple Spectral Access Protocal, Version 1.1 document and the IVOA working draft 20110319 of Version 2.0 of the Spectral Data Model (dated 20160928).

 Notebooks
 =========